ciscops/cyber-vision-api-scripts/README.md

 Files will be output to the current working directory where the scripts are executed.

 ## Requirements
-There are two methods that can be used to run these python scripts on w Windows host:
+There are two methods that can be used to run these python scripts on a Windows host:
 1. Download & install Python from Python.org and install it on your Windows host
 2. Package the scripts as standalone .EXE files using Pyinstaller (see below)